Muthoni-stevens/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

-Create a script that prints all possible combinations of two letters, except oo
+Write a script that prints every other line from the input, starting with the first line